The Center Of Attention

 Not all faucet types work with every sink, so it's important to pair your vessel sink with a tall faucet that will provide ample clearance for the sink bowl.
 Vessel sinks sit above the countertop, and therefore require taller faucets.
 A well-chosen vessel faucet dresses up your small bathroom sink like a piece of jewelry.
 Ceramic sinks in clean white or soft neutral hues look graceful and elegant when paired with a sleek and simple tall vessel faucet.
 For a more ornate look, try a tall faucet with decorative detailing, or install a waterfall faucet with matching glass disk and watch the water cascade into the sink.

 Most vessel sinks with a round or curved bottom need to be installed with a mounting ring so that the sink is stable and does not shift or wobble on the countertop.
 Additionally, this style of sink needs a pop-up drain that’s compatible with sinks without overflow drain holes.
 If you choose a sink that’s clear or translucent, you’ll be able to see even more of the mounting ring.
 You can match the finish to your bathroom faucet and hardware for a coordinated look, or pick a bold, bright finish for a pop of contrasting color.

 Vessel sinks come in a range of materials, including solid surface (composite), glass, and porcelain ceramic.
+But choosing a bathroom sink doesn't have to be complicated.
 No matter the material, all Kraus vessel sinks are easy to clean and extremely durable, with smooth non-porous surfaces that are resistant to stains and discoloration over time.
 You won’t need any abrasive brushes or harsh cleansers to keep these sinks clean; just wipe them down with a soft damp cloth.